DevYeom/OneWay/README.md

 ### Supporting NSObject

 **Way** is a class, not a protocol.
 Therefore, multiple inheritance is not possible.
 There are often situations where you have to inherit NSObject.
 NSWay was added for this occasion.
-In this case, inherit and implement NSWay, and in other cases, inherit Way.
+In this case, inherit and implement NSWay, and in other cases, inherit **Way**.

 ```swift
 final class TestWay: NSWay<TestWay.Action, TestWay.State> {